shrey20/ZCC_ticket_viewer/README.md

 ## Usage
 ### Application
-      Using terminal: Go to the directory where you downloaded the files and type python3 ticket_viewer.py Using IDE: Create a project.
-Load the downloaded files.
-Right click ticket_viewer.py from the project file panel on left and click on run.
+Using terminal: Go to the directory containing the files and type python3 ticket_viewer.py Using IDE: Right click ticket_viewer.py from project files panel and click on run.
 For more information [click here](https://realpython.com/run-python-scripts/#how-to-run-python-scripts-from-an-ide-or-a-text-editor).

 ### Tests
-  Using terminal: Go to the directory contaong the files and type pytest.
+  Using terminal: Go to the directory containing the files and type python3 pytest.
   Using IDE: Right click test_ticket_viewer.py from project files panel and click on run.
   For more information on running tests in pyCharm [click here](https://www.jetbrains.com/help/pycharm/pytest.html#run-pytest-test).